davidhalter/jedi/README.rst

 very well tested.
 It understands Python and stubs on a deep level.

 Jedi has support for different goto functions.
-It's possible to search for usages and list names in a Python file to get information about them.
+It's possible to search for references and list names in a Python file to get information about them.

 Jedi uses a very simple API to connect with IDE's.
 There's a reference implementation as a `VIM-Plugin <https://github.com/davidhalter/jedi-vim>`_,